cavadibrahimli1/ITU_SCT_Weekly_Research/README.md

-# ITU SCT Research Assignment Solutions Repository
+# ITU Solar Car Team Weekly Research

 Welcome to the Research Assignment Solutions repository!
 This repository houses solutions to various research assignments that were given within a specific time period.
 Whether you are a student looking for reference materials, a researcher interested in different approaches to similar problems, or an educator seeking inspiration for future assignments, this repository aims to provide a valuable resource.